Random dynamics on real and complex projective surfaces: Hodge index theorem and Minkowski spaces

 Assume that $\Gamma$ is non-elementary and let $C\subset X$ be an irreducible algebraic curve with a finite $\Gamma$-orbit.
 Then the action of $\Gamma$ on $\Vect_\Z\set{f^*[C]; f\in \Gamma}\subset \NS(X; \Z)$ factors through a finite group.
 From Propositions~\ref{pro:invariant_cohomological_decomposition} and~\ref{pro:NS_H11} we deduce that the intersection form is negative definite on $\Vect_\Z(\Gamma\cdot [C])$, thus $\Vect_\R(\Gamma\cdot [C])$ is one of the irreducible factors of $\NS(X, \R)_0$.
 This argument, together with Grauert's contraction theorem, leads to the following result (we refer to~\cite{Cantat:Milnor, Kawaguchi:AJM} for a proof; the result holds more generally for subgroups containing a loxodromic element):

 \begin{lem} Let $X$ be a compact Kähler surface and $\Gamma$ be a non-elementary group of automorphisms on $X$.
 Then, there are at most finitely many $\Gamma$-periodic irreducible curves.
 The intersection form is negative definite on the subspace of $\NS(X; \Z)$ generated by the classes of these curves.
-There is a compact complex analytic surface $X_0$ and a $\Gamma$-equivariant bimeromorphic morphism $X\to X_0$ that contracts these curves and is an isomorphism in their complement. \end{lem}
+There is a compact complex analytic surface $X_0$ and a $\Gamma$-equivariant bimeromorphic morphism $X\to X_0$ that contracts these curves and is an isomorphism in their complement. \end{lem} The next result follows from \cite{diller-jackson-sommese}.